Verpous/mscripts/README.md

 So far we've seen that you're supposed to open IMDb in the browser, export your list to CSV, run mfetch on that CSV, and then run mprint on the resulting JSON maybe even a dozen times to update all the text files you're interested in.
 If only there was a way to automate all that...

 Introducing mup. mup is that 3-letter command I mentioned earlier.
 It's a Bash script which automates all but the most advanced usage of mfetch and mprint.
 With this tool you will never need to export your lists to CSV manually or directly run mfetch and mprint.
-All you need to do is configure mup with the lists you're interested in, then run `bash mup.sh` and it will take care of everything.
+All you need to do is configure mup with the lists you're interested in, then run `mup.sh` and it will take care of everything.

 mup works by downloading **lists**, and generating **categories**.
 A list is just an IMDb list. mup needs to know which lists you're interested in so it can export them to CSV and then produce a JSON with all their data.
 But then mup needs to know what mprint output you're interested in producing from these lists.
 This is what categories are for.
 A category is a folder with a text file for every crew type generated by mprint with arguments of your choice.